DR Launcher

 Almost every directory on our list has a free tier.
 People see "free backlink" and assume that's the smart move.
 It usually isn't, and here's the mechanics of why.

 The free tier comes with a string attached: you have to embed a "Featured on [Directory]" badge — or a plain link — somewhere on your site, usually the homepage or footer.
 They verify it before they'll publish your listing.
 Now you have a reciprocal link: they link to you, you link to them.
-Google has discounted reciprocal links for years because they're trivially easy to game, so the SEO value of that "free" link is a small fraction of a clean one-way link.
-You also clutter your own footer with a competitor's badge.
+Google has discounted reciprocal links for years because they're trivially easy to game, and you also clutter your own footer with a competitor's badge.

 The paid tier exists precisely to remove that string.
 Wired Business is the textbook case: its free listing requires a backlink on your homepage or footer, and its $29 one-time Pro tier explicitly says you don't need to add a backlink.
 Launch Igniter is the same — paid tiers skip the badge verification that the free tier forces.
 Startup Fame, twelve.tools, ToolFame, and SaaSFame all run this exact free-needs-badge / paid-drops-badge split.

 So the real question isn't "free or paid?"
-It's "is a clean one-way dofollow link from a DR 76 page worth $29 to me?"
-For a founder trying to get off DR 0, the answer is almost always yes.
-You're not paying for the listing.
-You're paying to delete the reciprocal-link tax.
+It's "is a quick paid placement on a real DR 76 directory worth $29 to me?"
+For a founder trying to get off DR 0, the answer is often yes.
+You're paying for speed, clarity, and the removal of the reciprocal-badge tax.
 We dig into this trade-off in more depth in are directory submissions worth it?.

 18 tested paid directories, ranked by Domain Rating